JetBrains/amper/docs/src/user-guide/advanced/jdk-provisioning.md

       acknowledgedLicenses: [oracle] # (2)!
 ```

-1. Ensures Amper never provisions another JDK, just fail if the machine is misconfigured
+1. Ensures Kargo never provisions another JDK, just fail if the machine is misconfigured
-2. Tell Amper that we know about Oracle's commercial license and accept it
+2. Tell Kargo that we know about Oracle's commercial license and accept it

 ### Ignoring `JAVA_HOME`